Mission Vista High School

 and Colleges (WASC) through 2025.
 The school was established in 2009 on the former Washington Middle School campus (now Vista Innovation and Design Academy), but was officialized at its new dedicated campus in early 2011.

 Mission Vista High School operates on a “4x4” block schedule, in which students are enrolled in eight classes per school year.
 The year is split into two terms (Fall and Spring), and students take four classes per term.
 By utilizing this schedule, students can quickly take multiple classes per school year without having to take all six to eight classes every day as is the case with other traditional high schools.

 In 2017, the school received the California Gold Ribbon Schools Award and in 2019, the school received the distinction award from the Magnet Schools of America.

-The founding principal for this school is Rodney Goldenberg, and its current leadership consists of Jeremy Walden (Principal), Joshua Jones (Assistant Principal), Michelle Daum (Assistant Principal), and Danielle Hernandez (Assistant Principal).
+The founding principal for this school is Rodney Goldenberg, and its current principal Jeremy Walden.

 School layout

 The current campus of Mission Vista High School was dedicated in early 2011, two years after the school itself was established in the former Washington Middle School campus.
 The school itself is built on a hill, and has one entrance and one exit for students, faculty, and visitors.
 Every building on campus (excluding the gymnasium and performing arts theater) is of a rectangular, one-story design that usually is designed to complement the teachers and subject studies that occupy the classrooms.